BY-LAWS OF THE CHATTANOOGA APARTMENT ASSOCIATION

 - The association executive may employ or contract with such other personnel as shall be needed for the proper performance of the business of the Corporation.

 - Creation: The Board of Directors may create committees of the board.
 The member of committees may be members of the Board of Directors or other natural persons although at least one (1) member of a committee must be a Director.
 The creation of a committee and appointment of members thereto by the committees shall serve at the pleasure of the Board of Directors which shall have the authority to discharge or remove a committee member upon a majority vote of the Directors then in the office.
 The creation of any committee and the delegation thereto of any authority shall not operate to relieve the Board of Directors of any member thereof of any responsibility.
 A committee may not authorize distribution; elect, appoint, or remove Directors or fill vacancies on the Board; adopt, amend or repeal, the Charter of By-Laws; or approve or recommend to the members dissolution, merger or the sale, pledge or transfer of all or substantially all of the Corporation’s assets.

 Amendment of By-Laws

-These By-Laws may be amended, added to, or repealed by a two-thirds (2/3) vote of the members present at any annual meeting, special meeting, or regular meeting provided that such amendment or repeal shall have been first approved by action of the Board of Directors, and written copy of the proposed amendment has been delivered to the members at ten (10) days prior to the meeting at which the action is to be taken.
+These By-Laws may be amended, added to, or repealed by a two-thirds (2/3) vote of the members present at any annual meeting, special meeting, or regular meeting provided that such amendment or repeal shall have been first approved by action of the Board of Directors, and an electronic copy of the proposed amendment has been delivered to the members at least ten (10) days prior to the meeting at which the action is to be taken.

 - Rule of Procedure: To the extent not inconsistent with these By-Laws or applicable law, and to the extent that other rules of order and procedure are not adopted at a meeting of Directors or members for the conduct of business there at Roberts Rules of Order shall govern the procedure and order of the meetings.